 zooplus (ZO1) PT Set at €205.00 by JPMorgan Chase

-JPMorgan Chase set a €205.00 ($253.09) price objective on zooplus (ETR:ZO1) in a report issued on Tuesday, April 3rd.
+JPMorgan Chase set a €205.00 ($253.09) target price on zooplus (ETR:ZO1) in a research report released on Wednesday, March 28th.
 The firm currently has a buy rating on the stock.

 zooplus AG operates as an online retailer for pet products.
 The company offers pet food, including wet and dry food, and food supplements under the Concept for Life, Rocco, Cosma, and Smilla brands, as well as under the Lukullus, MyStar, Tigerino, and other private brands; and accessories, such as scratching posts, dog beds and baskets, and toys.